U.S. ambassador to meet India's Modi, ending isolation

 Britain became the first European country to end an informal boycott on meeting Modi, which had been in place since the riots.
 Other European countries followed suit last year.

-A senior official at the Gujarat state government’s office in Delhi, which handles requests for official meetings between Modi and foreign diplomats, said the U.S. Embassy had been seeking a meeting for the past two months.
+A senior official at the Gujarat state government’s office in Delhi, which handles requests for official meetings between Modi and foreign diplomats, said the U.S. embassy had been seeking a meeting for the last two months.

-The meeting had not been possible until this week because of Modi’s hectic campaigning schedule plus the dispute over the diplomat, which flared up in December and caused a public outcry in India against Washington, the official said.
+The meeting had not been possible until this week due to Modi’s hectic campaigning schedule plus the row over the diplomat, which flared up in December and caused a public outcry in India against Washington, the official said.

 The Hindustan Times newspaper cited a BJP leader as saying the talks would focus on bilateral ties and not Modi’s U.S. visa, which is a sensitive subject among his supporters.